-Based on your knowledge of hair color, you may or may not know what developer is.
+Based on your knowledge of hair color, you may or may not know what a developer is.
 On a basic level, if you were to buy a box of hair color at the grocery store, it is the cream that you mix with the hair color to activate it.
 Well, they are not all the same and people ask all the time what the different volumes of developer are.
-Here is the answer…
+Here is the quick answer…

 The volumes of developer refer to how much peroxide that individual developer contains.
 In turn, the amount of peroxide determines how much the hair cuticle will open during the process.